codemap-nl/codemap-nl-website/README.md

 ## 🔬 About CODEMAP

 CODEMAP (Collaborative Dutch Epidemic Modeling and Data Analytics Platform) is strengthening the field of infectious disease modelling and data analysis in the Netherlands in a sustainable way.
 Our platform connects 21 leading research institutions including universities, academic medical centers, research institutes, and government agencies.

+### Reason for creating the platform
+In 2023, in response to experiences gained during the COVID-19 pandemic, a symposium was organised on the future of infectious disease modelling and data analysis.
+Participants included staff from various national research institutes and academic groups, and all acknowledged the need for national collaboration.

+Based on recommendations from the international scientific audit on [COVID-19 data-analysis and modelling, in September 2023](https://www.rivm.nl/en/documenten/report-audit-rivm-covid-19-data-analytics-and-modelling-for-scientific-advice-to-policy-makers-2023), the Ministry of Health, Welfare and Sport (VWS) asked the National Institute for Public Health and the Environment (RIVM) to develop a roadmap for establishing a collaborative platform for infectious disease modelling and data analysis.
+This resulted in the creation of CODEMAP.

 **🌐 Live Website:** <https://codemap-nl.github.io/codemap-nl-website/>